Trees and shrubs

 Prune wisteria by cutting back the sideshoots shortened by summer pruning to two or three buds (2.5-5cm/1-2in).
 Avoid cutting off flower buds.

-Cut back late Clematis in the summer and autumn flowering (Group 3) to the lowest pair of strong buds.
-Mulch and feed at the same time.
+Cut back late-summer-flowering clematis (Group 3) to the lowest pair of strong buds.
+Mulch at the same time.

 Prune winter-flowering jasmine (Jasminum nudiflorum) once the flowers have faded.
-Remove any dead or damaged shoots, tie in new shoots to the main framework, and then shorten all the laterals coming off the main framework to 5cm (2in), cutting to a bud.
-This will keep the plant neat, and improve flowering next winter.
-It is a good idea to feed and mulch after pruning, as the plant will put on lots of growth in response to cutting back.
+Remove any dead or damaged shoots, tie in new shoots to the main framework, and then shorten all the side shoots to 5cm (2in), cutting to a bud.
+This will improve flowering next winter.

-Summer-flowering jasmines may also be pruned (if necessary), providing that they are reasonably hardy in their situation.
-With these you should remove a couple of stems completely to ground level, and avoid cutting back laterals, as this would damage the current year’s flowering potential.
+Summer-flowering jasmines may also be pruned, providing they are reasonably hardy in your garden.
+Remove a couple of stems completely at ground level, but don’t prune back side shoots on the remaining stems, as these bear the flowers.

 Propagation